 Conclusion

-They say the devil is in the details, and I whole heartily agree when it comes to dental loupes.
+They say the devil is in the details, and I wholeheartedly agree regarding dental loupes.

 Again, it’s the small things that count for me.